Paddy McCarthy: Club career

 McCarthy missed the entire 2012–13 season with a groin injury, and made only one appearance in the subsequent Premier League season.
 Despite this, he signed a one-year contract extension with Palace in September 2014.
-Despite being given a new deal, first-team chances remained limited, and so, on 3 October 2014, McCarthy joined Sheffield United on an initial one-month loan deal and made his début the following day as United lost 3–2 away at Chesterfield.
+Despite being given a new deal, first-team chances remained limited, and so, on 3 October 2014, McCarthy joined Sheffield United on an initial one-month loan deal and made his debut the following day as United lost 3–2 away at Chesterfield.
 His first goal for the Blades came in the next match in a 2–2 draw against Leyton Orient at Bramall Lane.
 At the end of the loan period McCarthy returned to Palace and was named amongst the substitutes for an away fixture against Manchester United on 8 November.
 However, on 11 November, it was confirmed that McCarthy's loan with the Blades had been renewed until 28 December 2014.
 In his first game back at United, McCarthy was sent off in a Yorkshire derby away at Doncaster Rovers with ten men United eventually going on to win 1–0.

 McCarthy signed for Bolton Wanderers on loan in March 2015, a prankster had telephoned the West Bromwich Albion manager Tony Pulis pretending to be Bolton manager Neil Lennon weeks previously, with an enquiry for Gareth McAuley as the main point of interest.
 Pulis himself recommended his old Palace captain McCarthy, whom Bolton duly signed in an unconnected incident later in the season.
 McCarthy made five appearances in a Bolton shirt, but had to return to Palace after picking up an injury in Wanderers 2–2 draw with Brentford at Griffin Park.